 Biking – There are dozens of outstanding mountain bike trails in the region, the closest being in Glassier Open Space.
 Snowmass also offers lift-accessed downhill mountain biking and a terrain park within 15 miles of town.

-Camping – Basalt is the gateway to Ruedi Reservoir.
-There is both dispersed camping and campgrounds back there.
+- Basalt is the gateway to Ruedi Reservoir, just up Frying Pan Road.
+There is dispersed camping and campgrounds in that area.

-Fishing – The Frying Pan River passes through known town, providing year round fishing.
-It’s a Gold Medal trout waters so the quality is great.
+Fishing – The Frying Pan River passes through downtown, providing year round fishing.
+It’s a Gold Medal trout waters area so the quality is great.
 There’s also Ruedi Reservoir, which adds boating to the mix.